Battle of the Lys and the Escaut: Battle

-In the North, the Germans had taken up positions behind the Deinze-Bruges Canal and put up fierce resistance against Belgian attacks between 20 and 31 October.
+In the north, the Germans had taken up positions behind the Deinze-Bruges Canal and put up fierce resistance against Belgian attacks between 20 and 31 October.

 On 2 November, the Germans were forced to fall back on the Ghent–Terneuzen Canal, which they held until the end of the war.
 By 10 November, the Belgian Army had reached the western outskirts of Ghent.

-In the South, the British army advanced steadily.
+In the south, the British army advanced steadily.
 Valenciennes was taken on 2 November, and Mons was reached on 10 November.
 Here, George Edwin Ellison and George Lawrence Price were killed.
 They were the last British and British Empire soldiers to be killed during the First World War.

-In the Center, the 91st US Division suffered heavy losses against strong German resistance in Spitaals Bosschen near Waregem.
-The French 6th Army and 37th US Division advanced with less difficulties between the Lys and Escaut, but encountered stiff resistance when they reached the Escaut on 1 November.

-Several attempts to cross the river in the night between 1 and 2 November failed, only the 37th US Division succeeded in gaining a bridgehead at Oudenaarde.
+In the center, the 91st US Division suffered heavy losses against strong German resistance in Spitaals Bosschen near Waregem.
+The French 6th Army and 37th US Division advanced with less difficulty between the Lys and Escaut, but encountered stiff resistance when they reached the Escaut on 1 November.
+Several attempts to cross the river in the night of 1–2 November failed; only the 37th US Division succeeded in gaining a bridgehead at Oudenaarde.

 Between 3 November and 8 November, the allies were forced to rest and reorganize their forces.
 On 8 and 9 November the French launched a new attack, which was repulsed by the Germans, but which nevertheless resulted in a new bridgehead between Oudenaarde and Melden.

 Aftermath

 A new offensive to cross the Escaut which aimed at reaching Brussels was planned for 10 November, but this was cancelled when it became clear an armistice was imminent.

-The German retreat had not been a rout, but was relatively well organized with very mobile "Machinen Gewehr Kompanies" attacking the advancing Allies and which inflicted many casualties.
+The German retreat had not been a rout, but was relatively well organized with very mobile "Maschinen Gewehr Kompanien" attacking the advancing Allies and which inflicted many casualties.
 The Belgian Army, for instance, lost one-fifth of its forces between 4 October and 11 November 1918, one-third of all the losses it sustained throughout the whole war.

 The sudden end of the war came as a surprise to many Allied soldiers, as well as German soldiers.
 This contributed to the Stab-in-the-back myth, which stated that the German Army was not yet defeated on the battlefield, but was instead betrayed by socialist and Jewish politicians on the home front.